upperlinecode/CS-and-the-City-Curriculum/react/json-firebase-setup.md

 > Note: It's ok if you see a different number than `^7.4.0` - depending on when you're reading this, Firebase may have released a newer version since we wrote these lessons.

 #### 2. Sign up for a Firebase account

+> Watch this [video walk-through](https://youtu.be/dAE4QdP-c7s) to help you as you're signing up for Firebase.

 From the Firebase homepage [https://firebase.google.com](https://firebase.google.com), sign in using a Google account or sign up and make yourself a new Google account.